fosslight/fosslight-guide-en/scanner/7_scanner_service.md

 1. Click the "New Project" button in the upper right corner to create a project.
 ![New Project](images/7_fl_ss_newproject.png){: .styled-image width="80%"}

-2. Enter the contents in"Create a Porject"
+2. Enter the contents in"Create a Porject".
 ![Creat a Project](images/7_fl_ss_create_project.png){: .styled-image width="80%"}
     - **Name** :  Enter the Project name.
     - **Inputs** : Select sources to analyze.